 True Art Is Incomprehensible: The utter lack of exposition makes the entire film open to a wide variety of interpretations (though it does follow the basic plot and themes of the novel fairly faithfully).

 The Woobie: Stalker bemoans the lack of 'magic' in the modern world, gets upset when people fail to pay the Zone appropriate respect, and generally walks around halfway between panicky tears and childish stroppiness.

 Adaptation Displacement: Most players are unaware of the novel and the film.
-The rest most likely bought it because of the novel and the film.
+The ones that are bought it because of the novel and the film.
 The rest of us bought the novel and the film because of the game.

-And even less people know, that the game is also partially based on another short story of the Strugatsky Brothers, The Forgotten Experiment (which features concepts of quasi-natural yet explained origin of the Zone and scientists working in the Zone).
+And even fewer people know that the game is also partially based on another short story of the Strugatsky Brothers, The Forgotten Experiment (which features concepts of quasi-natural yet explained origin of the Zone and scientists working in the Zone).

 The Poltergeists in the Red Forest mine in Clear Sky are a subject of many angry message board rants.
 They basically toss metal water heaters at you which can kill you in one hit and are essentially undodgable.